 3 people favorited this theater

-Purchased by the DeKoven family that same year, the building served a series of retail uses until 1994, when it was purchased by Michael Cullen and Joe Carlucci and transformed back into a theater, the Mercury Theatre, a 300-seat legitimate house, which opened in 1996 with “Pope Joan”.
+Purchased by the DeKoven family that same year, the building served a series of retail uses until 1994, when it was purchased by Michael Cullen and Joe Carlucci and transformed back into a theatre, the Mercury Theatre, a 300-seat legitimate house, which opened in 1996 with “Pope Joan”.

 The building now also houses two very popular restaurants, Cullen’s Bar & Grill and Strega Nona.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.